-- (i) there are two management groups operating on the same common, the original management group and a sub set group formed for Glastir scheme participation - (ii) there is an existing privately funded scheme operating on the common to which not all graziers wished to participate.. - (iii) there is disagreement concerning governance with different groups established
+- (i) there are two commons management groups operating on the same common, the original commons management group and a sub set group formed for Glastir scheme participation - (ii) there is an existing privately funded scheme operating on the common to which not all graziers wished to participate. - (iii) there is disagreement concerning governance with different groups established each with their own remit with regards to activity on the common

-The concern here is that a high proportion of active non members or multiple groups makes it more difficult to manage the grazing, decision making and risk collectively as not all of the graziers are members of the same Grazing Association, and so don't need to abide by its decisions.
+The concern here is that a high proportion of active non members or multiple groups makes it more difficult to manage the grazing, decision making and risk collectively as not all of the graziers are members of the same Grazing Association, and so do not need to abide by its decisions.